chaoss/augur/docs/source/getting-started/guide-fedora-augur/installation.rst

 Visualization API calls
 ---------------------------

-On Ubuntu and other Linux flavors: if you want to use the new Augur API Calls that generate downloadable graphics developed in the `https://github.com/chaoss/augur-community-reports` repository, you need to install the `firefox-geckodriver` (on Ubuntu or Red Hat Fedora) or `geckodriver` on Mac OSX, at the system level.
+On Linux flavors: if you want to use the new Augur API Calls that generate downloadable graphics developed in the `https://github.com/chaoss/augur-community-reports` repository, you need to install the `firefox-geckodriver` at the system level.
 This dependency exists because the Bokeh libraries we use for these APIs require a web browser engine.

 For Fedora You Can Use: